wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

  >
 {: .hands_on}

+##  Dimensionality reduction

-Now it’s time for the proper dimensionality reduction so that instead of the initial thousands of dimensions, we can have only 2 and hence plot all the cells on one 2D graph.
-Again, there are several algorithms to do that: UMAP, tSNE, PCA and LSI (only possible when preprocess_method is set to 'LSI' as well), but due to the same reasons as above, we’ll use UMAP (most common + allows further operations).
+Now it’s time for the proper dimensionality reduction so that instead of the initial thousands of dimensions, we can get only 2 and hence plot all the cells on one 2D graph.
+Again, there are several algorithms to do that: UMAP, tSNE, PCA and LSI (only possible when preprocess_method is set to 'LSI'), but due to the same reasons as above, we’ll use UMAP (most common + allows further operations + best results).
 But I’ll let you see how the output from other algorithms look to convince you that **UMAP** is indeed the best in this case.
+Of course it might happen that by choosing different pre-processing values, tSNE or PCA plots would look better, so don't be afriad to play around the parameters and test them!

 ![dim red](../../images/scrna-casestudy-monocle/dim_red_methods.png "Different outputs depending on the algorithm of dimentionality reduction, applied to the output of the previous step (except LSI method which was called on LSI-preprocessed data).")